-Up to 89 patients will take part in this study.
-Patients will have advanced prostate cancer and will be invited to take part from hospitals across the UK.
+Up to 45 patients have taken part in part 1 of this study.
+Another 44 patients with advanced prostate cancer will be invited to take part in this part of the study from hospitals across the UK.

 What are the benefits of taking part?